 Whatever might befall them next, most of the Greek migrants who arrived on Ellis Island felt happy to be there.
 The promise of a better life was stronger than the hardships they knew they would face ahead.
 “I saw tears of joy, a lot of them.
 I saw tears of regret,” Doukissa Papadakis recounted in Reportage Without Borders.

 Then, there were the medical examinations.
-When there were indications of illness, doctors wrote a letter on the person’s coat with chalk and sent them for additional exams.
+When there were indications of illness, doctors wrote a letter on the person’s coat with chalk and sent them for additional examinations.

 The letter was a quick diagnosis.
 For example, N stood for neck, H for the heart, and X for paranoia and mental illness.